Designed with Accessibility in mind

 Many links have title attributes which describe the link in greater detail, unless the text of the link already fully describes the target.

-There are no “javascript:” pseudo-links.
-Links can be followed in any browser, even if scripting is turned off.
+There are no "javascript:" pseudo-links.
+Most links can be followed in any browser, even if scripting is turned off.

 There are no links that open new windows without warning.
 The exception to this is when one is opening a PDF file.
-This will start your systems PDF viewer in order to view the chosen file.
+This will start acrobat reader in order to view the chosen file

 Images